Sophie, Duchess of Edinburgh: Early life and career

 Rhys-Jones was raised in a four-bedroom 17th-century farmhouse in Brenchley, Kent.
 She began her education at Dulwich Preparatory School, before moving on to Kent College, Pembury, where she was friends with Sarah Sienesi, with whom she subsequently shared a flat in Fulham and who later became her lady-in-waiting.
 Rhys-Jones then trained as a secretary at West Kent College, Tonbridge.

 She began a career in public relations, working for a variety of firms, including four years at Capital Radio, where she was assigned to the press and promotions department, as well as public relations companies The Quentin Bell Organisation and MacLaurin Communications & Media.
 She also worked as a ski representative in Switzerland and spent a year travelling and working in Australia.
 In 1996, Rhys-Jones launched her public relations agency, RJH Public Relations, which she ran with her business partner, Murray Harkin, for five years.

-Prior to her marriage, Rhys-Jones lived at Coleherne Court.
+Prior to her marriage, Rhys-Jones lived at Coleherne Court, London.